Domestic Helper Employment Contract Regulations in Hong Kong

 What does the standard employment contract include?

-The employment contract is relatively straightforward because you can only use the Standard Employment Contract provided by the Hong Kong Immigration.
+The employment contract is relatively straightforward because you can only use the Standard Employment Contract provided by the Hong Kong Immigration Department.
 There is no need for an employer to draw up their own contract and terms.

 Abiding by the employment contract

 The domestic helper employment contract is a legally binding document under the Hong Kong labour law and it will be submitted to the Immigration Department.
 Therefore, it is of utmost importance that you are aware of what you sign.
 If an employment agency rushes over the employment contract, tell them to slow down and if something is unclear, ask them to explain the contract again.
 Always keep a copy of the contract in a safe place so that you can refer to it when needed.

 The main provisions of the Standard Employment Contract

 The contract is set for 2 years (clause 2).
 It can be terminated by any party with a 1 month notice period (clause 10).
 It cannot be extended: upon expiry of the contract, the employer and the helper who agree on the continuation of employment must sign and submit a new contract (clause 13).

 The employment contract requires a foreign domestic helper to live at the employer’s address where she also works (clause 3).
 The employer must ensure that free “suitable accommodation and reasonable privacy” is provided as the living arrangement (clause 5b), but it is not clearly specified what the government exactly means by “reasonable”, in particular when it comes to the size of the room, as well as its location in the flat.